- We start by working with you to understand your research objectives, identify your target audience and determine which websites or apps to compare.

 - After testing is complete, the results are analyzed and compiled into a report, which contains actionable recommendations for fixing the observed issues with your website.
-The research team also creates a Best-of-Breed model, which is a list of best practices for creating the ultimate website.
+The research team also creates a Best-of-Breed model, which is a list of best practices for creating the ultimate website or app.

 For a competitive test, you do not have to select literal competitors for testing—in fact, to compile the most comprehensive list of ideal features, it is best to compare websites with functionalities that are distinctively different from yours.
 This diversity can yield a much richer list of desirable website features.

 Competitive testing will also help you answer the following questions:

 - How does your website or app compare with other similar websites?